All Blacks run rampant against Wales to end Rugby World Cup on a high

 Goodbye to two legendary coaches

-It is often described as the match no one wants to play, but it is certainly the match no one wants to lose and Steve Hansen will be glad he signs off from his seven years — including two World Cup triumphs in 2011 and 2015 — in charge of the All Blacks.
+It is often described as the match no one wants to play, but it is certainly the match no one wants to lose and Steve Hansen will be glad with the way he signed off from his seven years — including two World Cup triumphs in 2011 and 2015 — in charge of the All Blacks.

 "It was important we came back and honored the jersey and the fans and got over the disappointment last week," Hansen said after the match.
 "We've played good footy all the way through.
 I'm really proud of the boys today."